Abraham's Boys (film): Production

 In June 2021, Tea Shop Productions hired Natasha Kermani to write a script adapting Joe Hill's short story "Abraham's Boys" for film.

 Release

-On April 2, 2025, RLJE Films and Shudder acquired the film distribution rights to the film.
+On April 2, 2025, RLJE Films and Shudder acquired distribution rights to the film.
 The film premiered at the Overlook Film Festival on April 5, 2025, and was released in the United States on July 11.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.